CHAPTER 21: Second Coming

 “Then a friend set my husband up to work for a company that does media work.
 But Alex doesn’t enjoy commercial art.
 Still, what else to do?
 Except for his portraits, nothing sells.
 Most of his original work sits in my family’s attic at their farmhouse.”

 She looked down at the table.
-“So yeah, he took on the job to copy your Vermeer, more fun than tweaking digital images.
-While Alex mixed the paints and painstakingly layered them with his brushes, Oscar made our children laugh.”
+“So yeah, back then, he took on the job to copy your Vermeer, more fun than tweaking digital images.
+While Alex mixed paints and oh-so painstakingly layered them with his brushes, Oscar made our children laugh.”

 She traced brushstrokes by grazing her fingertips along the grain of the wooden table, while her thumb ran the edge that joined two boards.